christophstrasen/LQR/docs/project_logbook.md

   - `single_group`: a simpler single-schema demo (`events`), grouped by `events.type` with a short time window, sum/avg aggregates, and a headless runner that prints post-HAVING aggregates clearly.
   Both continue to work with the existing `QueryVizAdapter` (grouping is bolted on after the join+viz pipeline).

+- **Join strategy surface completed:** Exposed all low-level join strategies through the high-level `Query` facade:
+  - Added `rightJoin`, `outerJoin`, `antiLeftJoin`, `antiRightJoin`, and `antiOuterJoin` alongside the existing `innerJoin`/`leftJoin`.
+  - `QueryBuilder:describe()` now reports the concrete join type (`inner`, `left`, `right`, `outer`, `anti_left`, `anti_right`, `anti_outer`) so docs, viz, and tests can reason about it uniformly.
+  - Updated `high_level_api` docs to list the full join verb set and wired tests to assert plan types.

+- **Distinct semantics upgraded (per-side, consume-on-match):**
+  - Reinterpreted `distinct = true` in `onSchemas` from “just shrink buffer” into a stronger contract:
+    - per-key buffer size is forced to 1 for that schema’s side, and
+    - matched records on that side are **consumed** on match: they are removed from the buffer and emit an expiration with reason `distinct_match`.
+  - Distinct flags are tracked per side (`distinctLeft` / `distinctRight`) so callers can:
+    - mark both sides for one-and-done pair behavior (closest to a “SQL DISTINCT ON pair” experience);
+    - or mark a single side to consume only that side’s entries while letting the opposite side continue matching future arrivals.
+  - Updated docs to make the per-side nature of `distinct` explicit and added a focused test to ensure matches are consumed and expirations fired.

+- **Viz pipeline refinements and hover details:**
+  - Extended the high-level viz adapter to emit a synthetic `final` layer (post-WHERE/HAVING) while keeping join layers intact, clarifying the separation between “join mechanics” and “subscriber-visible results.”
+  - Added a hover overlay in the Love2D runner:
+    - hit-tests the grid to find the hovered cell and highlights it;
+    - shows the last N events for that cell (sources, joins, final, expires) in a flowing text panel in the top-right corner for quick inspection.
+  - Threaded per-cell history through the runtime and renderer metadata so hover tooling can render recent activity without replaying the whole stream.
+  - Tightened legend labeling for join layers (including right/outer/anti variants) and wired the projection/domain logic so “final” rings only draw when a valid projection key exists.

 ### What we learned
 1. **Grouping is another stateful operator, not “magic SQL”:** Treating GROUP BY as a per-key window + aggregate state machine (with its own GC knobs) made it straightforward to plug into the existing join/WHERE pipeline without special-casing it.
 2. **Two views are both useful:** An aggregate stream (synthetic schema per group) is great for dashboards and further joins; enriched events (row view + inline aggregates) are ideal for per-event decisions (“let this through only once the group is large enough”).
 Supporting both from the same core pays off.